codeandcats/computer-says-no/README.md

 This is where `computer-says-no` shines.
 Errors can be serialized to JSON and parsed back into plain old JS objects and all the type assertions will still work.

+## Using with GraphQL / Rest APIs
+Errors instantiated by `computer-says-no` will include a property named `csn`.
+This is a signature the library includes that is essential for internally asserting that an error is a `computer-says-no` error.

+You don't normally need to worry about it, except that this property must be included during any serialization.
+For example when resolving errors in GraphQL you must be sure GraphQL knows about and includes the `csn` property on the error type it resolves.

 ## Contributing
 Got an issue or a feature request?
 [Log it](https://github.com/codeandcats/computer-says-no/issues).